AudioEmu/Mafiobot/README.md

 # DURING THE GAME

 Remember before each day phase starts to right click a message in the new day phase channel and set it as the day channel.
+Also, if playing a masquerade game, remember to change the masquerade chat webhook (server settings->integrations->webhooks) to point to day chat as well.